State Dining Room of the White House: The Adams administration

 The northern third of what is now the State Dining Room was originally the western part of the Cross Hall.
 Two flights of stairs (one against the north wall, one against the south wall) led from the State Floor to the Second Floor.
 A single, central stair then led up to the Third Floor (then an attic).
 Not completed when the White House was occupied in 1800, the Grand Stairs were probably finished by architect Benjamin Henry Latrobe in 1803 or shortly thereafter.
 To the south of the Grand Stair was a small room, designated by Hoban for use as a Cabinet Room or President's Library.

 President John Adams was the first president to occupy the White House.
 The White House was far too large for their needs, and they had few furnishings with which to make it a home.
 The State Dining Room was temporarily partitioned in order to make it usable.
 The southwest corner became a "levee room", where the public could meet and mingle with the president, while the northwest corner became a dining room.

 The Jefferson office

 President Thomas Jefferson used the southwest corner of the State Dining Room as his primary office from 1801 to 1809.
 The room was sparsely furnished at this time, with only a desk and chairs.
 He also kept his gardening tools and an assortment of potted plants in the room.
 The floor was covered with canvas, painted green.
-In time, charts, maps, and globes; six small mahogany sets of shelves; three long mahogany tables with green cloth tops; two mahogany stools; two mahogany armshairs; a tall bookcase; a small set of mahogany steps (for reaching the top of the bookcase); and a desk, letterpress printer, and sofa.
+In time, charts, maps, and globes; six small mahogany sets of shelves; three long mahogany tables with green cloth tops; two mahogany stools; two mahogany armchairs; a tall bookcase; a small set of mahogany steps (for reaching the top of the bookcase); and a desk, letterpress printer, and sofa.
 For seating, Jefferson moved 12 of the black-and-gold painted mahogany chairs (purchased during the Adams administration) from the dining room to the office.